Skip to main content

 Implemented today

-• SMT counterexamples are surfaced when proofs fail.
+• Z3 counterexamples are surfaced when obligations fail.

 Status